 on your Y-axis, we find PTH.

-If you have primary hypoparathyroidism, where’s
+If you have primary hyperparathyroidism, where’s

 In the parathyroids.